moia-oss/aws-cfg-generator/README.md

 --keep-custom-config=true          Retains any custom profiles or settings.
 Set to false to remove everything
-                                   except the source profile and generated config --use-role-name-in-profile=false   Append the role name to the profile name
+                                   except the source profile and generated config --use-role-name-in-profile=false   Append the role name to the profile name --role=STRING                      If set, then a profile with this role will be generated for every account in the organization, in addition to the roles that the user has permissions to assume
 ```

+Note: When using the `--role` flag we do not check to see if the user has permission to assume that role.
+This is useful
+if the user has a policy that allows them e.g. `sts:AssumeRole` on resource `*` and the target accounts
+manage who is allowed to assume various roles.

 ### aws-extend-switch-roles